How do I become a student at COD?

 International Students with F-1 Visas

 College of the Desert welcomes applications from international students and offers a full-service International Student Program to support students throughout their studies.
 In order to be considered for admission, international students must submit the International Student Application packet.
 (International students cannot apply through CCCApply.)
 In addition to the application, applicants must submit proof of adequate funding for studies at COD and verification of high school/secondary school graduation.
 Financial and high school/secondary school information must be submitted with an official English translation.
 Applicants must also submit a minimum TOEFL score of 450 (paper-based test) or 45 (internet-based test).
-Students with TOEFL scores between 450-475/45-46 should expect to take ESL (English as a Second Language) courses during their first semester at COD.
 For more information, visit the International Education webpage or send an email.

-All International Students must either purchase the COD health insurance plan or provide proof that they have purchased another health insurance plan that is accepted at medical facilities in the United States.
-International students are required to enroll for a minimum of 12 units each semester and must pay foreign student tuition.
+All International Students must purchase the COD international health insurance plan.
+International students are also required to enroll for a minimum of 12 units each semester to maintain their F-1 visa status.
+Students in this status must pay foreign student tuition and capital outlay fees.

 Intensive English Academy